freedomofpress/securedrop-docs/docs/deployment/landing_page.rst

 block, which can be defined similarly in nginx by using the `location {} <https://nginx.org/en/docs/http/ngx_http_core_module.html#location>`__ directive.

+.. warning:: Except for rare extenuating circumstances, this is a requirement
+             for inclusion in the SecureDrop Directory

 HTTPS Only (No Mixed Content)
 -----------------------------